Government funding has been made available for low-income families who heat their homes with oil to help tackle surging prices.

 If funding allows, we hope to expand the scheme at a later date to households on incomes just above the threshold for means-tested benefits, or with exceptionally high energy needs.

-Applications to the fund will open on Monday 30 March.
-Please check back at midday on Monday for the link to apply.
-In the meantime, please see our webpage Help with utility bills for other ways to access support.
+Please see our webpage Help with utility bills for other ways to access support.